koszeggy/KGySoft.CoreLibraries/README.md

 - #### Binary Serialization

-[`BinarySerializationFormatter`][bsf] is functionally compatible with `BinaryFormatter` but in most cases produces much compact serialized data with a better performance.
-Basically it has the same nature as `BinaryFormatter`: apart from some natively supported types it is based on field serialization by default and is sensitive to assembly version.
-While this can be desired in some cases such as saving/restoring bitwise state or [deep cloning](https://docs.kgysoft.net/corelibraries/?topic=html/M_KGySoft_CoreLibraries_ObjectExtensions_DeepClone__1.htm), for serializing public members of data contracts and components it is suggested to use the text based `XmlSerializer` instead.
+> _Security Note:_ You should not use binary serialization if the serialization stream may come from an untrusted source (eg. remote service, file or database).
+Its recommended use case is to save in-memory snapshots of objects (eg. for undo/redo functionality) or to create bitwise [deep clones](https://docs.kgysoft.net/corelibraries/?topic=html/M_KGySoft_CoreLibraries_ObjectExtensions_DeepClone__1.htm).
+If you still need to deserialize possibly harmful content make sure to use the [`BinarySerializationOptions.SafeMode`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Serialization_Binary_BinarySerializationOptions.htm) option, which prevents loading assemblies during the deserialization as well as deserializing potentially harmful types.
+See the security notes at the **Remarks** section of the [`BinarySerializationFormatter`][bsf] class for more details.

+[`BinarySerializationFormatter`][bsf] serves the same purpose as `BinaryFormatter` but in most cases produces much compact serialized data with a better performance.
+It supports many core types natively,  including many collections.
+It means that serialization of those types does not involve storing assembly and type names at all, which ensures very compact sizes as well as their safe deserialization on every possible platform.
+Apart from the natively supported types it works similarly to `BinaryFormatter`: uses recursive serialization of fields and supports the full binary serialization infrastructure including `ISerializable`, `IDeserializationCallback`, `IObjectReference`, serialization method attributes, binder and surrogates support.

+Even if used in a secure environment or on a cryptographically secured channel, binary serializer is not quite recommended for communicating between remote entities, because by default it relies on private implementation (ie. field names), except for natively supported and custom serialized types.
+Therefore it may be sensitive for version changes and refactoring.
+It is recommended to use message types that can be completely restored by public fields and properties so you can use a text-based serializer, eg. an [`XML serializer`](#xml-serialization).

 Binary serialization functions are available via the static [`BinarySerializer`](https://docs.kgysoft.net/corelibraries/?topic=html/T_KGySoft_Serialization_Binary_BinarySerializer.htm) class and by the [`BinarySerializationFormatter`][bsf] type.